- Advancement of the Professions Committee

 The prescribing cascade – food-producing animals

-4.21 If there is no medicine authorised in the UK for a condition affecting a food-producing species, the veterinary surgeon responsible for treating the animal(s) may use the cascade options as set out in paragraphs 4.16 above, except that the following additional conditions apply:
+4.29 If there is no medicine authorised in the UK for a condition affecting a food-producing species, the veterinary surgeon responsible for treating the animal(s) may use the cascade options as set out in paragraphs 4.23 and 4.24 above, except that the following additional conditions apply:

-- any medicine imported from another Member State (option b(ii)) must be authorised for use in a food-producing species in the other Member State;
+b. any medicine imported from another country must be authorised for use in a food-producing species in that country;

 Antimicrobial and anthelmintic resistance

-- British Veterinary Association (BVA) information on responsible use of antimicrobials, including plans for veterinary practices, resources for animal keepers (farmers and pet owners), posters for practice waiting rooms (www.bva.co.uk and specialist divisions websites)
+- British Veterinary Association (BVA) information on responsible use of antimicrobials, including plans for veterinary practices, resources for animal keepers (farmers and pet owners), posters for practice waiting rooms (British Veterinary Association website and specialist divisions websites)

-- National Office of Animal Health (NOAH) Advice on Antibiotic Resistance (www.noah.co.uk)
+- National Office of Animal Health (NOAH) advice on antibiotic resistance

 Responsibilities associated with the prescription and supply of medicines

-- before s/he does so, be satisfied that the person who will use the product is competent to use it safely and intends to use it for a use for which it is authorised;
+- before they do so, be satisfied that the person who will use the product is competent to use it safely and intends to use it for a use for which it is authorised;

-- when s/he does so, advise on the safe administration of the veterinary medicinal product;
+- when they do so, advise on the safe administration of the veterinary medicinal product;

-- when s/he does so, advise as necessary on any warnings or contra-indications on the label or package leaflet; and
+- when they do so, advise as necessary on any warnings or contra-indications on the label or package leaflet; and

 - not prescribe (or in the case of a NFA-VPS product, supply) more than the minimum quantity required for the treatment.

-4.25 The Veterinary Medicines Regulations do not define 'minimum amount' and the RCVS considers this must be a matter for the professional judgment of the veterinary surgeon in the individual case.
+4.33 The Veterinary Medicines Regulations do not define 'minimum amount' and the RCVS considers this must be a matter for the professional judgement of the veterinary surgeon in the individual case.